 What do I need to know to study at another institution?

 There are many things to prepare before embarking on an overseas study or trip, such as applying for a passport and visa, and organising travel insurance.
 However, other things you need to consider are organising credit for your degree and finances for your travel.

 Regarding credit, Adam suggests researching the University’s partner universities to find out which locations are going to work for your degree, and to look at your program plan to work out the best timing.

 “As for finances, there are plenty of financial assistance options available through the University,” Adam said.
-These can include Australian Government scholarships, the University’s OS-Help loan (which helped cover most of my expenses for London), the Global Traveller Semester Exchange Grant, or faculty-specific scholarships and grants.
+These can include Australian Government scholarships, the University’s OS-Help loan (which helped cover most of my expenses for London), the Global Traveller Semester Exchange Grant, or college-specific scholarships and grants.

 Financing an overseas trip on a student budget can be hard, but with so many assistance options available you shouldn’t hold back from the opportunity!

 How do I know a given program will count towards my degree?